kumar-aaditya-575/spotify-slack-scraper/README.md

 ## usage
-#### replace the slack token: 'Bearer <USE your slack bot user token with read channel access which starts with xoxp >'
+#### replace the slack token: 'Bearer {USE your slack bot user token with read channel access which starts with xoxp }'

 #### python3 spotify-utils.py